mhahsler/CS7320-AI/HOWTOs/working_on_assignments.md

 The assignments are improved frequently, so always `pull` the latest version before you start to work on a new assignment.

 ```
-git pull
+git pull --ff-only
 ```

-If you want to use work on the assignment using version control, then create anew **private** repository and check your code in there.
+If you want to use work on the assignment using version control, then create a new **private** repository and check your code in there.

 Your assignment notebooks needs to be a complete project reports with